Zvezda (ISS module): Air leaks

 Since September 2019, the Zvezda module has been experiencing a worsening air leak.
 The source appears to be microscopic structural cracks within the small transfer tunnel, known by the Russian acronym PrK, which connects Zvezda to the aft docking port typically used by Progress cargo spacecraft.
 Initially, the leak rate was minimal, less than 1 lb per day, but it has steadily increased, reaching 3.7 lb per day as of April 2024.
 While both NASA and Roscosmos suspect issues with welds, the exact cause of the leak remains unknown.
 NASA has classified the leaks as a high-risk threat to spaceflight activities, potentially leading to "catastrophic failure."
 However, Roscosmos says that it does not believe a catastrophic disintegration of the PrK is realistic, and has expressed confidence in their ability to monitor and manage the leak.

-As of November 2024, to mitigate the leak and the risk of a catastrophic failure the normal operating procedure is to keep the hatch leading to the PrK from Zvezda closed except when a spacecraft is being actively accessed.
+As of November 2024, to mitigate the leak and the risk of a catastrophic failure, the normal operating procedure was to keep the hatch leading to the PrK from Zvezda closed except when a spacecraft was being actively accessed.
 When the hatch leading to the PrK is opened, a hatch leading to the US Orbital Segment of the ISS is closed, which would contain a catastrophic failure and decompression to just the Russian Orbital Segment.

+On 5 June 2026, five of the seven crew members aboard the ISS were told by NASA to take shelter inside the docked SpaceX Crew Dragon Freedom spacecraft as the remaining two cosmonauts, ISS commander Sergey Kud-Sverchkov and flight engineer Sergei Mikayev, attempted to repair a "worsening air leak" on the PrK.
+NASA allowed the astronauts to return to the ISS shortly after Roscosmos paused structural repair efforts, pending further measurements and data.
+On 15 June, it was reported that Roscosmos had decided to decommission the PrK module, removing any further risk of a rapid depressurization event.